 Examples from the Web for digraph Historical Examples of digraph

 Two letters forming a diphthong or

 digraph "oa" and "ay" may be taught with equal ease the first year.
 Digraph, dī′graf, n. two letters expressing but one sound, as ph in digraph.

 This combination of two letters to represent one sound is called a

-Word Origin and History for digraph
+Word Origin and History for digraph n.

 di- "twice" (see di- (1)) + -graph "something written," from Greek graphe "writing," from graphein "to write, express by written characters," earlier "to draw, represent by lines drawn" (see -graphy).
 In mathematics, from 1955, a contraction of directed graph.